8 Best Golf Simulators Under $5000 – 2026 Reviews & Buying Guide

 Golfstead is reader-supported.
 When you buy through links on the site, we may earn an affiliate commission at no extra cost to you.
 Our affiliations include, but are not limited to, the eBay Partner Network and Amazon Associates.

-While nearly every golfer would love to have their own personal golf simulator setup, many aren’t able to afford high-end packages that cost five figures or more.
+While practically every golfer would love to have their own personal golf simulator setup, many aren’t able to afford high or even mid-tier packages.

 Many golfers want to be able to play and practice golf rain or shine, day or night, but aren’t willing to spend more than $5000 for it.